congruentlabs/sata-contracts-v1/README.md

 The ERC20 token contract is an extension of [OpenZeppelin](https://openzeppelin.com/)'s ERC20 contract.
 We've extended this to facilitate the Airdrop and minting of tokens specific to our project needs.

-The Dynamic token contract is also an extension of OpenZeppeline's ERC20 contract, but we've added a Supply Controller feature onto it to allow a delegated address to enable or disable token burning and minting.
-Burning and minting is still required to be performed by the token owner.
+This repository also stores the core identity contracts for SATA and [Veriswap](https://veriswap.io/).

-This repository will house the first suite of contracts that utilise the SATA token, including for the first releases of the IdGAF.
-The V1 moniker is just added to the name in case we make a drastic change and need to shift to a V2 later down the track.
+The BEP20 token contract is stored in a separate repo as we forked it from the Binance BEP20 implementation: [sata-contracts-bsc-v1](https://github.com/congruentlabs/sata-contracts-bsc-v1)

 ## Test

 ### Environment Setup

-Install Node v14 on your machine.
+Install Node LTS on your machine.
 We develop on Windows but other platforms shouldn't be a problem.

 On Windows make sure you're using PowerShell (I'd recommend Windows Terminal).